kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * --dump: set this option if you want to dump all node outputs in your model
 * -f: default is "ALL", other format specifiers will filter the test images to only images with that prefix
 * -fl: default will run the "original" flow.py
-	* The other flow files should be in the format `flow_xx.py` where xx is the number of the flow you want to run
+	* The other flow files should be in the format `flow_xx.py` where xx is the suffix of the flow you want to run
 * --fusion: set if you are using fusion input, probably will not need to use
+* -il: set this if you want to test a specific dataset defined in a JSON file, rather than an entire image directory
 * -i: default will look for image input (PNG, JPG, etc.)
 	* If binary, will look for binary files instead
-* -il: set this if you want to test a specific dataset defined in a JSON file, rather than an entire image directory
 	* Example can be found at ```app/template_app/example_image_list.json```
   * Every JSON key except ```id``` is used
+* -n: set for number of images to test, default is all of the images in the test directory
 * -p: set this to determine what kind of JSON folder will be used
 	* This will only be used for internal runners, external users do not need to use this option
-* -n: set for number of images to test, default is all of the images in the test directory
 * -r: set this option if you want to resume a dataset that was previously run that ended in the middle because of crash/user stop/other error
 * -s: sort the inputs in alphanumerical order
 * -v: set this if you want to simulate the hardware limitations and drop some input images when running a video dataset